What is Public Square Outreach?

 -- What Public Square Outreach is Not

--- PSO and the Public Sentiment Grid
+-- The Public Sentiment Grid

 -- Shifting a Public Sentiment Grid

--- Public Square Outreach and Protest
+-- Public Square Outreach and Protests

 -- Geography of Public Square Outreach